Abdominoplasty (Tummy Tuck)

 Complications

 Unfortunately, complications can occur after all surgery and you need to be aware of this.
 Ms Nugent will do her utmost to reduce your risk as much as she can.
 This includes the health and procedure advice she gives you before surgery, the care and precautions she takes during surgery and the advice she gives you after surgery.
-Some of the complications that can happen include slow healing, infection, bleeding, poor scarring, asymmetry, problems with the belly button, pain, numbness or sensitivity in the skin, contour irregularities, seroma (fluid build-up), clots in the legs and lungs and persistent puckering at the scar ends.
+Some of the complications that can happen include slow healing, infection, bleeding, poor scarring, asymmetry, problems with the belly button, pain, numbness or sensitivity in the skin, contour irregularities, seroma (fluid build-up), internal organ damage, clots in the legs and lungs and persistent puckering at the scar ends.

 Successful surgery